-Last year's View-Master VR viewer put a kid-friendly, nostalgia-stoking, plastic toy spin on Google's Cardboard headset, and it was cheap too: just £23 or about RM140.
+Last year's View-Master VR viewer put a kid-friendly, nostalgia-stoking, plastic toy spin on Google's Cardboard headset, and it was cheap too: just US$30.
 But Mattel has grander ambitions for the second-generation device, and it'll cost a little more too.

 According to Gizmodo, the new device will have a focus wheel to adjust the lenses, a headphone jack adapter for private listening, and a new latch that's less likely to pop open during use.
 Also, it's better suited to accommodate a wider range of phone sizes without needing an adapter.
-Expect it out this autumn at a price of US$40 (RM165), and you can catch more photos at the source link below.
+Expect it out this year at a price of US$40, and you can catch more photos at the source link below.

 Lots more Transformers coming

 Did you like 2014's Transformers: Age of Extinction?
-Reviews were mostly terrible, but the film ended up raking in more than US$1.1 billion (about RM4.5 billion) worldwide - and the previous entry did about the same.
+Reviews were mostly terrible, but the film ended up raking in more than US$1.1 billion worldwide - and the previous entry did about the same.
 So, surprise: there's a whole bunch more Transformers coming.